rust-lang/book/second-edition/nostarch/chapter16.md

 Splitting up the computation your program needs to do into multiple threads can improve performance, since the program will be doing multiple things at the same time.
 Programming with threads can add complexity, however.
-Since threads run simultaneously, there's no inherent guarantee about the order in which the parts of your code on different threads will run.
+Since threads run simultaneously, there’s no inherent guarantee about the order in which the parts of your code on different threads will run.
 This can lead to race conditions where threads are accessing data or resources in an inconsistent order, deadlocks where two threads both prevent each other from continuing, or